Fencing

 The Barn is the anchor building of our farm.
 When we first moved in, it was not looking to great, but the structure was sound, so one of our first projects was to restore it.
 The image to the right shows the barn in it’s original state.
 The image to the left is more recent.

 After moving several drop boxes of debris out of the barn, Lynn set out to work on the exterior.
 Lynn spent most of that summer sanding off the old paint and preparing it for new stain.
 Hearing about our barn project, my mother recalled how many of her relatives from Sweden had these beautiful red barns.
 It turns out that the Swedish red that she remembered is the original Falun Red (Falu Rödfärg) color, which has been used for centuries.
 The Falun Red color has its origin in the city of Falun, which in is a mining area of Sweden.
-The red pigment comes from iron oxide, which was prevelant in the mines.
-The heavy stain is made of water, rye flour, linseed oil and tailings from the copper mine which has iron oxides, copper compounds and zinc.
-It turns out the paint is a natural wood preservative due to all of natural minerals it contains.
+The red pigment comes from iron oxide, which was prevalent in the mines.
+The heavy stain also contains copper compounds and zinc, which at as natural wood preservatives.

 One of our most memorable uses of the barn was during the pandemic, where we hosted our Thanksgiving and Christmas dinners in the main area of the barn.